 In this day and age, everyone’s mandate is to take every measure to preserve the planet.
-We have inflicted untold destruction to our environments, but we can reverse some of this damage with some extra effort.
+We have inflicted untold destruction on our environment, but we can reverse some of this damage with some extra effort.
 Eco-friendly furniture options not only promote sustainability; they are healthier for both the environment and your health.

 Are you thinking of buying eco-friendly furniture?
 The process does not have to be overwhelming.
 Here are a few tips to guide you through if you are interested in green living.